HOME > READING

 What is hormone replacement therapy?

-• Oestrogen-only: this process is usually reserved for women that do not have a uterus or ovaries.
+• Oestrogen-only: this process is usually reserved for women that do not have a uterus

 • Cyclical or sequential: in this therapy, hormone doses adapt to menstrual cycle phases.
 It is commonly used in women experiencing perimenopause.

-• Continuous therapy combines oestrogen and progesterone.
+• Continuous therapy combines oestrogen and progesterone in a continuous manner and it suitable for postmenopausal women.

 Who are ideal candidates for hormone replacement therapy?